-The following are cluster headache treatment that has been proven to be effective.
+The following are cluster headache treatments that have been proven to be effective.

 - Melatonin is a hormone that your body uses to regulate your sleeping patterns.
 People who get cluster headaches often have low melatonin levels.
 Melatonin supplements are one cluster headache treatment that helps prevent cluster headaches before bedtime.

-Natural remedies for headaches – natural treatment for headaches
+Natural remedies for headaches: a natural treatment for headaches

 Natural remedies for headaches are effective with no side effects.
 Many natural remedies for headaches work better than drug medications and can effectively get rid of a headache quickly.
 Listed below are natural remedies for headaches

-Home remedies for headaches – most popular treatment for headaches
+Home remedies for headaches—the most popular treatment for headaches

 Home remedies for headaches are easy-to-do-at-home strategies that are effective in relieving headaches.
 Listed below are home remedies for headache